 Whether the subfloor on which you’ll be laying the tiles is a concrete or wooden surface, proper cleaning with a power washer will be necessary for proper sticking.
 Failure to ensure proper adhesion will most likely lead to wrinkling of the vinyl tiles down the line.

 Moving on, when considering vinyl flooring for outdoor spaces, you’ll want to ensure that the area is somewhat secure from the extreme changes in outdoor temperatures.
 This is because extreme temperatures trigger welling and cracking in this type of flooring.

 As such, we’d recommend installing side-screening on your porch or roofing on your patio to convert it to a pergola prior to the installation of vinyl flooring.
 Such enclosed spaces are usually less exposed to temperature changes and sunlight, and your vinyl flooring will be less likely to be damaged from exposure to the elements.

 No- vinyl flooring has poor-tolerance for extremely cold temperatures.
-Which is why outdoors vinyl flooring is not recommended for homeowners in regions with colder climates.
+This is why outdoor vinyl flooring is not recommended for homeowners in regions with extremely cold climates.
 Under such weather conditions, vinyl is more likely to crack, with the planks pulling up out of position.

 What’s more, when installed under cold temperature conditions of below 20-degrees Fahrenheit, some vinyl planks will most likely get brittle and crack.
 As such, the best time of day to install vinyl flooring for those in colder regions is during the middle of the day- when temperatures are likely to be highest.

-However, just like vinyl flooring, there are several other flooring alternatives that offer various advantages when used in such outdoor spaces.
-Below, we explore some of these good outdoor patio flooring options:
+However, just like vinyl flooring, there are several other cheap-good flooring alternatives that offer various advantages.
+Below, we explore some of these vinyl floorings for outdoor patio alternatives?